Marat-Gumerov/Steam-Deck.Mount-NVMe-Drive/README.md

 ### Why not drop me a sub over on my youtube channel ;) [Chinballs Gaming](https://www.youtube.com/chinballsTV?sub_confirmation=1)

 ### Also [Check out all these other things I'm making](https://github.com/scawp/Steam-Deck.Tools-List)

+## This Fork

+This is a supplemental branch maintained at [bcomnes/Steam-Deck.Mount-External-Drive](https://github.com/bcomnes/Steam-Deck.Mount-External-Drive/tree/supplemental) that focuses on supplementing rather than overriding Valve's built-in automount functionality.

 # Steam OS 3.5+ Now supports Ext4 external Drives out the box!